 Jenny Molloy, University of Cambridge, ICGEB (Trieste)

-We expect others will join in support of this public benefit event.
+Others joined in support of this public benefit event.